mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

 This transition is partially motivated by data science users, who find that HPC policies make their workflows hard or impossible.
+These data science worklaods differ in a few ways from traditional HPC.
+In particular they are data centric, interactive, and ad-hoc, using tools like Python and Jupter notebooks rather than highly tuned C++/MPI code that runs overnight.

 This frustration is reasonable.
-HPC systems weren't designed around these use cases, but there are steps we can take to adapt HPC centers for data science use.
+HPC hardware and policies weren't designed for these use cases, but there are steps we can take to adapt HPC centers for data science use.
 These steps can either be taken at the user level (this is prevalent today) or at the institutional level (this is generally rare, but growing quickly).